 • Property Sales.
 Part of the Company's real estate business is land development.
 The Company purchases land and develops it into residential communities.
 The developed lots are sold to builders (customers) for the construction of new homes.
 The builders enter into a sales contract with the Company before they take the lots.
 The prices and timeline are determined and agreed upon in the contract.
 The builders do the inspections to make sure all conditions and requirements in contracts are met before purchasing the lots.
-A detailed breakdown of the five-step process for the revenue recognition of the Ballenger and Lakes at Black Oak projects, which represented approximately 82% and 29% of the Company's revenue in the years ended on December 31, 2023 and 2022, respectively, is as follows:
+A detailed breakdown of the five-step process for the revenue recognition of the Lakes at Black Oak project, which represented approximately 79% and 82% of the Company's revenue in the years ended on December 31, 2024 and 2023, respectively, is as follows: